Rockville Hills - Feb. '26

 return to index

 Over the last decade of hiking with the group, Rockville Hills Regional Park, in Fairfield, Ca., has became one of our favorite destinations, especially from late winter through spring, especially if it is (or was) a good rain season.
-This current season met that condition early, spring grass first appearing in late November.
+This current season met that condition early & spring grass first appeared in late November.

-On the Upper Tilley trail we saw early wildflowers, including Indian Warrior, always a surprise to find, and, we encountered an unexpectedly steep downhill section, walking on, or through, large rocks.
+Heading south on the Upper Tilley trail, we saw early wildflowers, like Indian Warrior, always a surprise to find, and, we encountered an unexpectedly steep downhill section, walking on, or through, large rocks.
 It was challenging at times, needing all fours.
-This section is called the Rascal Jack trail.
+It is called the Rascal Jack trail.

-note 1 - Seeing mini-Big-Trucks on what looks like 'flowing' rocks was a surprise.
+note 1 - Seeing mini-Big-Trucks on flowing rocks was a surprise.
 Just after I took this photo, one of the highest up trucks lost purchase & tumbled downhill, taking out two others.
-It was amusing, but not to the 4 or 5 remote operators.
+I found it amusing, but the 4 or 5 remote operators didn't.

-While driving home we agreed it is a good sign that we can still do technical stuff like this.
+On the drive home, we agreed it is a good sign if we can still do technical stuff like this.

 On AllTrails this is the Rockville Regional Park Loop Trail, 5+ miles long with 600 ft. of gain and we all enjoyed seeing some new parts of the park.
 We found a picnic table for lunch on the Twisted Tree trail that was familiar from previous visits.